brainly/style-guide/CONTRIBUTING.md

 4. Add svg file to `src/images/icons` (in case of a basic icon), or relevant folder from `src/images` directory.
 Use `snake_case` as a naming convention.
 5. Define a new icon type in [Icon.jsx](src/components/icons/Icon.jsx).
 Add icon to a particular icon group in [get-icon-group.js](src/components/icons/get-icon-group.js)
-6. Run `yarn build` or `yarn watch` to re-generate icons.
+6. Run `yarn build` to re-generate icons.
-7. Go to icons section at [/docs/basics.html#icons](http://localhost:8000/dev/docs/basics.html#icons) and find your newly added icon.
+7. Run `yarn storybook` and go to icons section at [http://localhost:6006/?path=/story/foundation-%E2%9C%A8-icons--page](http://localhost:6006/?path=/story/foundation-%E2%9C%A8-icons--page) and find your newly added icon.
 8. Follow standard process of introducing changes to the style-guide.
 9. After releasing your changes, to use a new icon in your project you need to update the `src` of the icons in `<script>` you include on your page.
-This `src` is avaialble on the main page of docs (`/docs`).
+This `src` is avaialble on the main page of docs (`https://styleguide.brainly.com`).

 example: